AntonsRuberts/AntonsRuberts.github.io/_posts/2020-06-10-DNN-for-CLV.md

 #Putting it all together
 sales_pred = trans_pred * monetary_pred
 ```
 It should be noted that the datasets to train the models do differ a bit.
 E.g. some customer IDs had to be dropped because of their returns so the expected value was replaced by 0 in BG/NBD.
 Still, I'm not looking at the prediction on the user level but at the aggregate so this should not affect the evaluation.
 Also, seeing that the outliers affect the evaluation so much, I'll exclude them to make it more understandable.
-First, let's look at the distrbutions of predicted vs actual.
+First, let's look at the distributions of predicted vs actual.

 ```python
 #First 98.5% of data